adonisjs/v6-docs/content/docs/digging_deeper/locks.md

 ### Redis store
 The `redis` store has a peer dependency on the `@adonisjs/redis` package; therefore, you must configure this package before using the Redis store.

-Following is the list of options the Redis store accepts :
+Following is the list of options the Redis store accepts:

 ```ts
 {